 & Payment Assistance

 At PennyMac, our first concern is that families are safe when there is a disaster.
-Whether the storm caused damage to your home or your place of employment we know this may be a difficult time.
+Whether the disaster caused damage to your home or your place of employment we know this may be a difficult time.
 We understand how important your home is to you and your family and want to remove some of the worry during this time.
 Here are some steps you can take to quickly understand what declaration type you are in and what assistance is available:

 - Confirm if you are in a FEMA declared disaster area for individual assistance.
 You can do this online at www.DisasterAssistance.gov or you can call (800) 621-FEMA (3362).
 Not sure the difference between individual assistance and public assistance?
 Go to www.fema.gov/disaster-declaration-process.

 - The information you receive from FEMA will determine what type of short term relief PennyMac can provide to you.